networkx/nx-guides/content/applications/goodwillhunting.md

 ### A brute-force approach

-If there were a simple way to generate all the nonisomorphic trees with 10 nodes, we could simply check whether or not they are homeomorphically irreducible.
+If there were a way to generate all the nonisomorphic trees with 10 nodes, we could simply check whether or not they are homeomorphically-irreducible.
 All graphs that pass this check will then give us our answer.
-One nice thing about this approach is that it allows us to "prove" that we're finding *all* examples of homeomorphically irreducible trees, even if we don't know how many there are *a priori* for a given `n`.
+One nice thing about this approach is that it allows us to "prove" (by exhaustion) that we're finding *all* examples of homeomorphically-irreducible trees for a given order, even if we don't know how many there are *a priori*.

 The downside however is also quite obvious - it requires checking *every possible tree*.
-This may be find for small `n`, but it quickly becomes [untenable as `n` increases](https://oeis.org/A000055/graph).
+This may be fine for small `n`, but it quickly becomes [untenable as `n` increases](https://oeis.org/A000055/graph).

 Fortunately, we were only tasked for finding the result for `n=10`!